alphagov/cyber-security-team-manual-hosting-function/tests/README.md

 You can find information for testing flask applications at http://flask.pocoo.org/docs/1.0/testing/

 # fixtures
-Test data is kept in this directory
+Test data is kept in this directory.

+# fixtures/casstets
+Are used by the [pyvcr](https://vcrpy.readthedocs.io/en/latest/usage.html) library to store network requests and responses with the test suite.